cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 **Protip**: The [etk book](https://quilt.github.io/etk/) teaches you everything you need to know to get up to speed with etk.

+## Solidity Shell

+[Solidity Shell](https://github.com/tintinweb/solidity-shell) is an interactive Solidity shell implementation with lightweight session recording and remote compiler support.
+It's written in JavaScript and requires Node.js and Ganache CLI to be installed on your local machine.

+**Protip**: Read through the "Hints" and "Advanced usage" sections in the project's [README](https://github.com/tintinweb/solidity-shell/blob/master/README.md) to learn about various productivity hacks.

 ## Seth

 [Seth](https://github.com/dapphub/dapptools/tree/master/src/seth#readme) is a CLI tool which makes it possible to interact with Ethereum-based Blockchains from the command-line.
 Using Seth you can inspect transactions, query the Blockchain, perform remote calls, convert between data formats and more.